dfinity/canpack/README.md

 ## Note

 This project is early in development.
-Please feel free to try it out; just make sure to back up your files in version control in case you encounter any unexpected behavior.
+Please feel free to try it out, although unexpected breaking changes may occur at any point.

 ## Quick Start